 En español | All Georgia voters can vote early by mail, but you’ll need to request a ballot.
 Early in-person voting is also an option.
 A 2021 law introduced new ID requirements for absentee ballots, among other changes.

 The 2022 midterms decided races for the U.S. Senate and House, state Senate and House, governor, lieutenant governor, secretary of state and other state executive offices, as well as several state high courts.
 The next statewide elections are in 2024, though there will be some local elections in 2023.

 - Upcoming elections: Visit the secretary of state’s website for information about elections when it becomes available.

-- Absentee or mail-in ballot voting is an option for all Georgia voters.
-But absentee ballots are not sent out automatically; you may need to request one.
+- Absentee or mail-in ballot voting: This is an option for all Georgia voters.
+But absentee ballots are not sent out automatically; you'll need to request and apply for one.